jorgeallegue/group_pass_calculator_based_on_age_of_visitors/README.md

 ## Instructions:
 1. **Data Entry:**
-   - The program should prompt for the ages of group members one by one.
+   - The program should ask users for the ages of group members one by one.
-   - Data entry should terminate when an empty string is entered.
+   - Data entry temporarily stops when a character/s (or absence of character/s) different than numbers from 0 to 100 are entered

 2. **Validation:**
-   - Ensure that entered ages are positive integers.
+   - Ensure that entered ages are positive integers between 0 - 100

 3. **Price Calculation:**
    - Calculate the total price for the group based on the price rules.